peterb12/A-Tour-Of-Haskell/Week2.md

                                       else 0
 ```

+(That's a letter 'O' up there, not a number zero!)
 Note our final `else` clause, which will handle any letter that isn't a vowel.

 Now we can try it in the REPL: